MyEtherWallet/knowledge-base-v3/content/Transactions/what-is-nonce.md

 /*
-Title: ★ What is nonce?
+Title: What is Nonce?
-Sort: 2
+Sort: 4
 */

-#### In Ethereum, every transaction has a `nonce`.
+### In Ethereum, every transaction has a `nonce`.
 The nonce is the `number of transactions sent from a given address.`

 Each time you send a transaction, the nonce increases by `1`.
 There are rules about what transactions are valid transactions and the nonce is used to enforce some of these rules.
 Specifically: